PowerShell/DSC/docs/reference/schemas/config/functions/envvar.md

 ## Examples

-### Example 1 - Reference DSCConfigRoot in a configuration
+### Example 1 - Reference DSC_CONFIG_ROOT in a configuration

-When you use the `--path` option to specify a configuration document for any of the `dsc config *` commands, DSC automatically creates the `DSCConfigRoot` environment variable and sets the value to the parent folder of the specified configuration document.
+When you use the `--path` option to specify a configuration document for any of the `dsc config *` commands, DSC automatically creates the `DSC_CONFIG_ROOT` environment variable and sets the value to the parent folder of the specified configuration document.
 For more information, see [dsc config command reference][01].